jlingford/personal-website/content/blog/productivity-activation-energy.md

 ### 2. Write down what you've learnt, even if you don't think you need to

-A very simple tip that I've had to learn the hard way, but now swear by: immediately write things down as soon as you need to.
+A very simple tip that I've had to learn the hard way, but now swear by: immediately write things down as soon as you can.
 This doesn't just include things to put on a "to do" list, this involves all work that I may one day need to remember.
 As an example, I try to constantly write down small things I've learned about coding.
-Even if I think it's painfully obvious, I know myself, and I know that after taking some time off from coding for a couple of weeks I will have forgetten some painfully obvious things.
+Even if I think it's painfully obvious, I know myself, and I know that after taking some time off from coding for a couple of weeks I will have forgotten those painfully obvious things.
 "How do I set-up a new git repo and set-up the ssh permissions again??", I find these little questions to be stressful, hence raising my mental activation energy barrier.
 But if I've written down a list of instructions in a physical notebook, I know I can just reread that and get back up to speed.